 The Connection Between Gluten and Graves’ Disease

-One of the critical dietary considerations for individuals with Graves’ disease is the link between gluten and thyroid-related autoimmune diseases like Graves’ and Celiac disease.
+One of the critical dietary considerations for individuals with Graves’ disease is the connection between gluten and thyroid-related autoimmune disorders, such as Graves’ and Celiac disease.
 Numerous studies have shown that patients with Celiac disease are at a higher risk of developing Hashimoto’s thyroiditis or Graves’ disease.
 Both of these are autoimmune conditions that affect the thyroid gland, with gluten playing a pivotal role in triggering the immune response.
-This connection is based on the relationship between gluten, intestinal inflammation, and the onset of autoimmune disease through a process known as molecular mimicry.
+This connection is rooted in the relationship between gluten, intestinal inflammation, and the onset of autoimmune disease through a process known as molecular mimicry.
 In some individuals, consuming gluten can cause the immune system to attack not only the gluten but also the thyroid gland, mistaking it for a foreign invader.

 Recommended Foods for People with Graves’ Disease